ComradDoge/DogeEU4/README.md

 - Parliament: Issue length 6>10 years
 - Building logic reworked for AI
 - Brought back a small number of republican tradition for nobles at neutral level 0 > 0.5
-- One of Iceland missions requirements extended to the whole of British Isles and morale 20%>15%
 - Pontifex Maximus event values changed slightly
-- Some mission values tweaked (which ones? be more detailed!
-No.)
 - Crusade on Cursed Letters #2 (report whenever you find them and which country/culture it is)
 - The Mining event and system is slightly changed, manpower can be used to roll again if failed, option to abandon the event if its to expensive.
 Additionally, if the 1st event fails there is 2nd event to try again but more expensive manpower wise.
 Can only have one mine event chain at a time.
 The % have also been changed.
 - Bookmarks rearranged and no HRE start is set as default